ahmed-elshamy23/Note-Counting-Machine/README.md

 ---
 **NOTE**

-Make sure to install the required python modules on your raspberry pi and check the project description document for further information.
+<i>Make sure to install the required python modules on your raspberry pi and check the project description document for further information.<i/>

 ---